mohramadan911/Share-Pods-logging/README.md

         kubectl get pods -n kube-system

-Now we will run two (deployment.yml & deplyment2.yml) for creating our ngnix pods and share pods
+Now we will run deployments for creating our pods

-    kubectl create -f deployment.yml (This will create number **Share** deplyment of 2 replica-pods with image_prefix=bitnami ,team=blue-team) kubectl create -f deployment2.yml (This will create number **nignix** deplyment of 2 replica-pods with image_prefix=nginx ,team=red-team)
+    kubectl create -f deployment.yml (This will create number **Share** deplyment of 2 replica-pods with image_prefix=bitnami ,team=blue-team) kubectl create -f deployment2.yml (This will create number **nignix** deplyment of 2 replica-pods with image_prefix=nginx ,team=red-team) kubectl create -f bitnami-cassandera-deployment.yaml
+    kubectl create -f pods.yaml

 You can run the below command to describe the deployment and check if any issue :